-ABC News’ latest show, titled ‘Who Do You Believe?’ takes on the age-old adage that every story has two sides.
+ABC News’ ‘Who Do You Believe?’ takes on the age-old adage that every story has two sides.
 The viewers gain an insight into the circumstances surrounding the case by listening to the accounts of the people involved.
-The show’s first episode, ‘Overwhelming Charity,’ delves into the short marriage of Mark Athans and Charity Parchem.
+The show’s first episode, ‘Overwhelming Charity,’ like Investigation Discovery’s ‘Who the (Bleep) Did I Marry?
+Mark the Mark’ delves into the short marriage of Mark Athans and Charity Parchem.
 So, if you’re curious about what happened and where they might be today, we’ve got you covered.

 Who Are Mark Athans and Charity Parchem?

 Mark and Charity met online through mutual friends in April 2016.
 At the time, Charity had told Mark that she was divorced, and the two hit it off, eventually getting engaged.
 Then, they married in August 2017 in Deadwood, South Dakota.
 After that, Charity moved in with Mark, and they lived at his home in Willis, Texas.
 All seemed to be right until Mark’s oldest son began to look into Charity.

 Mark later said, “Some things just didn’t add up.
 He (Mark’s son) went and did a background check on her and found she had a criminal record.
 I never knew anything about that.
 I trusted someone I know I shouldn’t have.”
 Soon after that, he checked in with Charity’s parents and confirmed that she did have a record.
 Mark then filed for divorce just five months after the marriage in 2017.